gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 ## 1. `skip`:

 The `skip` function is used to skip a certain number of records in a dataset.
 This is helpful when moving to subsequent pages.

+## 2. `limit`:

+The `limit` function is used to specify the maximum number of records to return in a query result.
+It defines the size of the page.